Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Trusharm512 / Wikimedia Commons

 Nagphani Point, also known as Cobra’s Hood, is a famous trekking destination that offers breathtaking panoramic views of the surrounding valleys and forests.
 The trek to Nagphani Point is moderately challenging, with rocky terrain and dense forest trails leading to the peak.
 Once at the top, trekkers are rewarded with awe inspiring views of the Sahyadri mountain range and the lush greenery below.
-This spot is particularly famous for its sunrise and sunset views, making it a popular choice for photographers and nature lovers alike.
+This spot is particularly famous for its sunrise and sunset views, making it a popular choice for photographers and nature lovers.

 Best Time To Visit: October to February